 callcc(fn)

-obtains its continuation and passes it to the function fn
+Callcc obtains its continuation and passes it to the function fn, which should accept one argument.

 The continuation itself is represented by a function.
 Each time this function is applied to zero or more values, it returns the

-application.
+values to the continuation of the callcc application.
 That is, when the continuation function is called, it returns

-its arguments as the values of the application of callcc
+its arguments as the values of the application of callcc.

-returned by fn
+returned by fn.

 Continuations allow the implementation of nonlocal exits, backtracking, coroutines, and multitasking.